marczz/mzlinux_pages/social_networks/irc.md

     supplemental features only available in the web/mobile clients such as synchronizing read markers, typing notification, threads (and more)!.

+    Wee-slack prints URLs for things like attachments and calls, they may be then handled directly by your terminal if you configure it to open the attachments in the proper application.

 In addition to these plugins we can use a bridge IRC to other protocol via {{< iref "xmpp#bitlbee" "BitlBee" >}},
 {{< iref "xmpp#spectrum2" "Spectrum2" >}},